AQAPhysicsExam Board Revision

 View mark scheme hint

-Discuss types of friction, surface roughness, normal force, and examples.
+Discuss types of friction, surface roughness, and normal force.

 4 marks